+Proof of Life is a competent but dull thriller/romance.
 Russell Crowe is the hot shot “negotiator” assigned to extricate Meg Ryan’s husband, David Morse, from the clutches of South American kidnappers.
-Proof of Life is a competent but dull thriller/romance (Crowe and Ryan rub against each other, as they apparently did in real life doing shooting, but sparks do not emit).

 There are a few good things: David Caruso was actually built to be a supporting actor (his run as a post “NYPB Blue” movie lead – Jade and Kiss of Death – sent him quickly back to television for “CSI”) and he is sly and funny as Crowe’s number 2, an integral part of his professional extrication team (though he’s always been a strange choice for gritty physicality; he seems more ballet than brute).

 This is also one of the last films before Meg Ryan finally succumbed to the excesses of plastic surgery and became